 How to get started - Consultation

-The consultation is your first step towards improving your smile.
+The consultation is your first step towards improving your smile with ceramic braces.
 You’ll be able to see a portfolio of treatment with ClearSmile Brace to give you a feel for achievable results.
 Your Leicester dentist will take a full history and listen to how you would like to change your smile.
 We will take the time to discuss any specific concerns that you have and listen carefully to what you are hoping to achieve.

 This will allow us to plan your goals of treatment together.
 Your Leicester dentist at Glen Dental will explain how ClearSmile Brace works and how treatment will progress.
 A full written treatment plan will be provided along with likely timescales, fees and finance options.
 You will have the opportunity to ask any questions you may have at this stage.Orthodontic Records and Archwize™ 3D Orthodontic Planning